-- Bottom left, inside the white square, the stacking value (SV). - Bottom mid-left, above the icon, the Attack Factor, usually a value between 0 and 9 Bottom mid-right, above the icon, the Defense Factor, usually a value between 0 and 9 - Bottom right, the Movement potential in points, known as Movement Points (MP).
-Heavy units have a black background behind the figure, and motorized units show the figure on top of a circle. - Some leaders or support units may be considered as boosters (an icon & showing à + sign is present in the unit's tooltip).
+- Bottom left, inside the white square, the stacking value (SV). - Bottom mid-left center, over the b icon, the Attack Factor, usually a value between 0 and 9 - Bottom mid-right center, over the J icon, the Defense Factor, usually a value between 0 and 9 - Bottom right, the Movement potential in points, known as Movement Points (MP).
+Heavy units have a black background behind the figure, and motorized units show the figure on top of a circle. - Some leaders or support units may be considered as boosters (an icon [&] showing à + sign is present in the unit's tooltip).
 Boosters give bonus to attack, defense, morale or a combination of those.
 If this is the case, the value is presented above a green background (e.g. 7th Army artillery is an attack booster).